vincbro/blaise/README.md

 [![License](https://img.shields.io/crates/l/ontrack.svg)](LICENSE)

 On Track is a high-performance Rust library designed to make transit data easy to work with.
-It handles the heavy lifting of loading, searching, and routing through complex GTFS transit schedules so you can focus on building your application.
+It handles the heavy lifting of loading, searching, and routing through GTFS transit schedules so you can focus on building your application.

 > [!NOTE]
 > This project is early in development, if you like the idea and want to help improve it, please open an issue.

-## Key Features

-- **Zero-Config Ingestion**: Parses standard GTFS zip files out of the box, handling schema details automatically.
-- **Graph-Based Routing**: Delivers accurate pathfinding that respects transfer rules, dwell times, and physical access points.
-- **Self-Contained Search**: Features a built-in, multi-threaded fuzzy search algorithm, removing dependencies on external engines.
-- **Geospatial Lookup**: fast grid-based lookups associate user coordinates with the nearest stops and stations.
-- **Optimized Memory Layout**: A highly optimized Rust architecture ensures minimal RAM usage, ideal for containerized or edge environments.

 ## Installation